 That’s why filling your time on Facebook or watching sports all day makes you feel like a slug.
 Your values are calling out to you and reminding you there is more to your life.

 If you don’t know your values, take a look at this list of 400 value words to help you out.
 I suggest you pick 5-10 value words for both your personal and professional life.

-Step #3: Assess your current life.
+Step 3: Assess your current life.

 For example, if one of your values is creativity, what are you doing now to express creativity?
 If you are doing very little, how can you add more creativity into your daily life or work?